omahs/golem-docs/docs/Ncreators/javascript/tutorials/image.md

  -- image validated successfully
 ```

 The hash is found after the `image link`, which in this case gives us the hash `28704b5186fb46099b6138e6f1db814a631f6963da456492476d0db9`.
-If you ever lose your hash, you can always recover/re-generate it from running the same command again.
+If you ever lose your hash, you can always recover/re-generate it by running the same command again.

 ## Preparing the environment

-To include the `yajsapi` library, we need to prepare our environment with the following commands:.
+To include the `yajsapi` library, we need to prepare our environment with the following commands:

 ```
 npm init